jackjt8/ChunkyGuide/docs/setup/plugins.md

 ## Installation
 {: .no_toc }
-Upon opening the `Plugin Manager` within the `Chunky Launcher` a `Plugins` folder will be created in the install directory.
-Chunky plugins, which are `.jar` files, should be placed in the `Plugins` folder and then enabled within the `Plugin Manager`.
+Clicking `Manage Plugins` within the `Chunky Launcher` will open the `Plugin Manager` and create a `plugins` folder in the install directory.
+Chunky plugins, which are `.jar` files, should be placed in the `plugins` folder and then Enabled within the `Plugin Manager`.

 ---